The Olympics are here, and I’ll be watching the Opening Ceremony with my dad tomorrow.

 Some things are beyond your control

-With much tears and in great agony, Derek persevered and finished that last 250 meters of the race.
+With many tears and in great agony, Derek persevered and finished the last 250 meters of the race.

 The winning mindset completes the race